HealthML/Math4ML/chapter_spaces/linear_maps.md

 - Suppose you have a dataset represented as points scattered in a high-dimensional space, like a cloud of points.

-- PCA finds a few (\( k \)) "directions" in space along which the data varies most strongly.
+- PCA finds a few ($k$) "directions" in space along which the data varies most strongly.
 These so-called principal components form new axes or coordinates for representing your data.
 Typically, these new axes summarize your original data quite effectively.

 - The set of all possible points you can represent using these new axes (directions) is exactly a **subspace**:
     - It includes the zero vector (imagine your new axes intersecting exactly at the origin).